 Chucking your leftover coffee grounds in your compost pile is as easy as throwing them in the bin.
 Don’t have a compost pile?
-Now is a good time to start.
-Having a compost pile in your home is not only beneficial for your plants, but it’s another useful way to manage your waste that would otherwise end up in a landfill – yay!
+Now’s a great time to start one… it’s not only beneficial for your plants, but it’s another useful way to manage your waste that would otherwise end up in a landfill – yay!

 Coffee grounds add nitrogen to your compost pile, which all plants require for healthy growth and reproduction.
 Categorised as a ‘green compost material’, it’s essential that you combine an appropriate amount of ‘brown compost material’ to your coffee grounds eg. wood chips, dry leaves and saw dust.
 The ideal ratio is 4:1 (brown to green).

-Just like coffee gets our rears in gear in the morning, it gives plants a natural push too.
-Leftover brewed coffee, or for those with coffee machines with leftover brewed coffee in the drip trays, can be used to give acid-loving plants a little growth boost.
-Pour the cold leftover coffee into your plants once a week to give them a little extra encouragement, but be careful not to overwater them with coffee – if your soil is too acidic, your leaves will start turning yellow or brown.
+Just like coffee gets our rears in gear every morning, it gives plants a natural push too.
+Leftover brewed coffee, or residual coffee from machine drip trays can provide acid-loving plants a growth boost.
+Pour the cold leftover coffee into your plants once a week, but be careful not to ‘overwater’ them with coffee… if your soil is too acidic, the leaves will start turning yellow-brown.

-Don’t have a garden?
-Fret not our coffee-loving pals, we have some nifty uses for your leftover coffee grounds too.
-If you are like any other sane person on this planet, you’ll love the smell of coffee.
-And what better way to pay homage to our beloved coffee than by having little scented coffee surprises around our homes?
-Double-up some clean stockings and fill them with your collected grounds from your coffee grinder (if you aren’t going to store them for later use), tie it off and voila – you have a homemade coffee air freshener!
+What better way to pay homage to our beloved coffee than by having little scented coffee surprises around our homes?
+Double-up some clean stockings and fill them with collected grounds from your coffee grinder, tie it off and voilà, you have a homemade coffee air freshener!

-You can also transform your leftover coffee grounds into a neat and delicious scented candle to give off more coffee aroma to your home.
-It’s a super-easy and fun activity that you can do at home on a rainy day, or any day really, cause making candles is fun.
-See how to do it here.
+You can also transform your leftover coffee grounds into a neat and beautifully scented candle to give off more coffee aroma to your home.
+Making candles is super-easy and fun activity that you can do at home on a rainy day or any day, really.

-Similarly, you can make our little moisturizing hazelnut body scrub blocks.
+Similarly, you can make our little moisturising hazelnut body scrub blocks.
 These guys are amazing for your skin, and so easy to make and store.